 - Complex supply chains – medicines pass through multiple intermediaries, making oversight difficult.

-- Limited consumer access – patients cannot always verify the authenticity of drugs they purchase.
+- Limited consumer access – patients cannot always verify the authenticity of the drugs they purchase.

 - Counterfeit adaptation – counterfeiters continuously evolve, finding new ways to mimic packaging or duplicate codes.